squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 === Some sites load extremely slowly or not at all === You may occasionally have problems with TCP Window Scaling on Linux.
 At first you may be able to TCP connect to the site, but then unable to transfer any data across your connection or that data flows extremely slowly.
 This is due to some broken firewalls on the Internet (it is not a bug with Linux) mangling the window scaling option when the TCP connection is established.
 More details and a workaround can be found at [[http://lwn.net/Articles/92727/|lwn.net]].

+Window scaling is a standard TCP feature which makes TCP perform well over high speed wan links.
+Without window scaling the round trip latency seriously limits the bandwidth that can be used by a single TCP connection.

 The reason why this is experienced with Linux and not most other OS:es is that all desktop OS:es advertise a quite small window scaling factor if at all, and therefore the firewall bug goes unnoticed with these OS:es.
+Windows OS:es is also known to have plenty of workarounds to automatically and silently work around these issues, where the Linux community has as policy to not make such workarounds, most likely in an attempt trying to put some pressure on getting the failing network equipment fixed..

+To test if this is the source of your problem try the following:
+{{{
+echo 0 >/proc/sys/net/ipv4/tcp_window_scaling}}}
+But be warned that this will quite noticeably degrade TCP performance.

+Other possible alternatives is setting tcp_recv_bufsize in squid.conf, or using the /sbin/ip route ... window=xxx option.

 == IRIX ==
 === ''dnsserver'' always returns 255.255.255.255 ===